Traditional Chinese Medicine

 friction, pulling, rotation, rocking, vibration, and shaking.
 Tui

-Na offers all the benefits of traditional western massage, plus
+Na offers all of the benefits of traditional Western massage, plus

 the ability to address and mitigate specific health concerns.

-Despite the similarities, the intent of Tui Na is more specifically
+Despite the similarities, the intent of Tui Na is more specific

-therapeutic than the simple relaxation of a western massage.
+and therapeutic than the simple relaxation of a Western massage.

 One of Tui Na's advantages over simple massage is its ability to

-focus on specific problems, especially chronic pain associated with
+focus on specific problems, especially in the treatment of chronic

-the muscles, joints, and skeletal system.
-It's especially effective
+pain associated with the muscles, joints, and skeletal system.
+It

 Tui Na does not simply work on the muscles, bones, and joints.